New requirements for the consolidated entity disclosure statement by Australian public companies

 - If the entity is a body corporate - the place at which the entity was incorporated or formed

-- If the entity is a body corporate with a share capital - the percentage of the entity’s issued share capital (excluding any part that carries no right to participate beyond a specified amount in a distribution of either profits or capital) that was held, directly or indirectly, by the public company
+- If the entity is a body corporate with a share capital - the percentage of the entity’s issued share capital (excluding any part that carries no right to participate beyond a specified amount in a distribution of either profits or capital) that was held, directly or indirectly, by the public company.

-- Whether the entity was an Australian resident or a foreign resident (within the meaning of the Income Tax Assessment Act 1997 (ITAA 1997))
+vi.
+Whether at that time, the entity was an Australian resident or a foreign resident (within the meaning of the Income Tax Assessment Act 1997 (ITAA 1997)) Note 1, 2 Note 1: From 11 December 2024, the Treasury Laws Amendment (Fairer for Families and Farmers and Other Measures) Act 2024 introduces s295(3B) to clarify that an ‘Australian resident’ includes certain partnerships and trusts (see Note 3). |

-- If the entity is a foreign resident as described in (vi) above – a list of each foreign jurisdiction in which the entity was, at that time, a resident for the purposes of the law of the foreign jurisdiction relating to foreign income tax (within the meaning of that Act).
-Note: An entity can be an Australian resident for tax purposes, and simultaneously a foreign tax resident or a tax resident of two or more foreign countries at the same time.
+vii.
+If the entity is a foreign resident as described in (vi) above – a list of each foreign jurisdiction in which the entity was, at that time, a resident for the purposes of the law of the foreign jurisdiction relating to foreign income tax (within the meaning of that Act).
+Note 2 Note 2: An entity can be an Australian resident for tax purposes, and simultaneously a foreign tax resident of a foreign country at the same time. |

 Example